You are here: American University School of International Service Departments Department of Politics, Governance & Economics

 Putin Issues Warning to the West

-On Feburary 2024, the PGE Department Chair, Professor Darden, was invited to a CNN interview to discuss Putin's threats of nuclear war as he warns the West not to escalate involvement in Ukraine's defense.
+On February 2024, the PGE Department Chair, Professor Darden, was invited to a CNN interview to discuss Putin's threats of nuclear war as he warns the West not to escalate involvement in Ukraine's defense.

 Watch Here